Accelerating impact

 In a systematic way:

-- Where to best intervene to prevent, detect early, and support recovery and remission
+• Where in these pathways we can best intervene to prevent, detect early, diagnose, manage and treat conditions

 Innovate

-- Identifying, prioritising, developing and validating innovations to meet clear unmet needs that are ready for implementation
+• Identifying, prioritising, developing and validating innovations that address clearly defined unmet needs and are ready for implementation

-- Organisations in a societal settings, such as educational institutions, employers and prisons
+• Organisations in a societal settings, such as educational, employers and justice

-- Health and social care organisations, including public health to primary, secondary and tertiary care, as well as social care
+• Health and social care organisations, including public health to primary, secondary and tertiary care

 Implement